Technology-Related Assistance for Individuals with Disabilities (TRAID)

 - Acting as a loaner for already purchased technology out for repair

 Examples of Assistive Technology and resources available on loan through the TRAID Project include:

 - Wheelchairs, walkers and canes

 - Adapted toys

 - Sensory items [pressure vests, sit fits, body sox]

 - Identify a need for assistive technology.
 This can be done through self-referral or through an educational team process.
 We ask, what would you like to do that you are currently unable to do without the use of assistive technology?

-- Contact the Cerebral Palsy of Ulster County TRAID Regional Co-coordinator at 845-336-7235 to aid in the decision making process.
+- Contact the Wraparound Services of the Hudson Valley TRAID Regional Coordinator at 845-336-7235 to aid in the decision making process.
 We are here to help you through the process of need identification through training and funding.

 The Community Rehabilitation Center is conveniently located off of Rt.
 9W, past the Hudson Valley Mall heading north toward Saugerties, behind the Lake Katrine Post Office.